LoraV/LoraV.github.io/_posts/2021-11-03-skywalker.markdown

 date:   2021-11-03
 categories: death scenes
 ---
 Today's prompt: "You are Luke Skywalker.
-Write three different paragraphs for your autobiography, trying out very different styles."
+Write three different opening paragraphs for your autobiography, trying out very different styles."

 The Force has always been strong with me.
 What's the Force, you ask?
 Mass times acceleration, bitches.